Trauma-informed care: History

 In 2011 SAMHSA issued a policy statement that all mental health service systems should identify and apply TIC principles.
 The TIC concept expanded into specific disciplines such as education, child welfare agencies, homeless shelters, and domestic violence services.
 SAMHSA issued a more comprehensive statement about the TIC concept in 2014, described below.

 The term trauma- and violence-informed care (TVIC) was first used by Browne and colleagues in 2014, in the context of developing strategies for primary health care organizations.
 In 2016, the Canadian Department of Justice published "Trauma- (and violence-) informed approaches to supporting victims of violence: Policy and practice considerations".
+Canadian researchers C. Nadine Wathen and Colleen Varcoe expanded and further detailed the TVIC concept in 2023.

 In many ways TIC/TVIC concepts and models overlap or incorporate other models, and there is some debate about whether there is a difference.
-The confusion may be due to whether TVIC is seen as a model instead of a framework or approach which brings in knowledge and techniques from other models.
-A client/person-centered approach is fundamental to Rogerian and humanistic models, and foundational in ethical codes for lawyers and medical professionals.
+The confusion may be due to whether TIC is seen as a model instead of a framework or approach which brings in knowledge and techniques from other models.
+For example, most TIC frameworks incorporate a client/person-centered approach, which is fundamental to Rogerian and humanistic models, and foundational in ethical codes for lawyers and medical professionals.

 Attachment-informed healing professionals conceptualize their essential role as being a transitional attachment figure (TAF), where they focus on providing protection from danger, safety, and appropriate comfort in the professional relationship.

 TIC proponents argue the concept promotes a deeper awareness of the many forms of danger and trauma, and the scope and lifetime effects exposure to danger can cause.
-The prolific use of TVIC may be evidence it is a practical and useful framework, concept, model, or set of strategies for helping-professionals.
+The prolific use of TIC may be evidence it is a practical and useful framework, concept, model, or set of strategies for helping-professionals.